• Skip to primary navigation

 Jump to Recipe Print Recipe

-This Prawn Biryani Recipe is an easy recipe where plump juicy Prawns are layered with fragrant rice for the most delicious aromatic, flavourful and comforting plate of food.
+This vibrant and delicious Prawn Biryani Recipe is an easy recipe in which plump juicy Prawns are layered with fragrant rice.
+Resulting in the most aromatic, flavourful and comforting plate of food.
+What’s more?
+It is made with simple Indian store cupboard ingredients and is surprisingly easy to make.

 Prawn Biryani in a pot with coriander and coloured rice on top